athenvathenv/local-rag-qa/README.md

 # Local RAG Q&A System

-A fully local Retrieval-Augmented Generation (RAG) system — no cloud API, no OpenAI dependency.
+A fully local Retrieval-Augmented Generation (RAG) system — no API dependency.

 ## Overview

 This project implements a complete RAG pipeline running entirely on local hardware:
 - Documents are encoded into vectors using Sentence-Transformers
-- Vectors are indexed with FAISS for fast similarity search
+- Vectors are indexed and stored with Chroma for fast similarity search
 - Retrieved context is passed to a local Qwen2 LLM to generate answers
 - Interactive query loop for real-time Q&A